 Best Student Paper

-The Best Student Paper award is selected from submissions to the annual IR conference.
+The Best Student Paper award is selected from submissions to the annual Association of Internet Research conference.
 All accepted paper submissions authored entirely by students will be considered for the award.
 The submissions will be reviewed by a committee composed of members of AoIR.

 For a list of past recipients of the student paper award, click here.